-Implications The results of this study suggest that geometric features may influence consumers' emotional responses through two parallel pathways.
-On one hand, bulk geometric features developed early in the design process may directly evoke particular emotional responses, and their effect seems invariant to the subsequent emergence or recognition of brand identity.
+Implications The results of this study suggest that geometric features may influence consumers' assessments through two parallel pathways.
+On one hand, bulk geometric features developed early in the design process may directly evoke particular perceived qualities, and their effect seems invariant to the subsequent emergence or recognition of brand identity.
 Such features should be discovered through studies and reused so as to preserve fundamental product qualities.

-On the other hand, brand recognition may act as a mediator between geometric features and certain emotional responses, and establishes an indirect pathway therein, as illustrated in Fig. 9.
-This second pathway is particularly interesting, because it suggests that brand identity is not an artificial notion, but carries strong emotional associations.
-Designers should therefore capitalize on such brand-revealing features to engineer desired emotional qualities into the product.
-"What's in a name?
-That which we call a rose by any other name" perhaps would not always "smell as sweet".
+On the other hand, brand recognition may act as a mediator between geometric features and certain consumer assessments, and establishes an indirect pathway therein.
+This second pathway is particularly interesting, because it suggests that brand identity or recognition bias) is not an artificial notion, but carries strong judgment associations.